cbshiles/KALX-libfms/doc/fms/finance.md

 # Finance

-In order to apply mathematics to finance we need to map financial concepts to mathematical concepts.
-This involves making assumptions to simplify messy reality.
+In order to apply mathematics to finance we need to map the complicated reality of the financial world to concepts amenable to mathematical analysis.
+This involves making assumptions, but it allows rigorous methods to be applied that can extend a trader's intuition or mitigate a risk manager's ignorance.

+The mathematics is useless if it is not turned into software that can be used by people who need it to do their job.

 ## Assumptions